Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ---
 This page will walk you through first phase of learning how to make your assistant proactive.

-In this phase of the tutorial, you will create objects and relations programmatically using the Watson Assistant Knowledge and Reasoning components NodeJS SDK.
+In this phase of the tutorial, you will create objects and relations programmatically using the Watson Assistant Knowledge and Rules components NodeJS SDK.

 1. **Create objects and relations in the Knowledge component**
 2. Create and test a Cloud Function to be the condition part of the Rule
 3. Create and test a Cloud Function to be the action part of the Rule
-4. Create a Rule in the Reasoning component and get it to fire
+4. Create a Rule in the Rules component and get it to fire

 ### Pre-requisite
 Make sure you have already [setup your NodeJS development environment]({{site.baseurl}}/expertise/setup-local-dev-env/)

-### Step 1: Fork the Knowledge and Reasoning SDK
+### Step 1: Fork the Knowledge and Rules SDK
 1. Go to  [https://github.com/Watson-Personal-Assistant/kr-node-sdk](https://github.com/Watson-Personal-Assistant/kr-node-sdk).
 2. Click the gray **Fork** button in the top right corner.